Shetty073/fortKnight/README.md

 # fortKnight-bot

 ### What is this?
-*A random location chooser bot for [Fortnite Battle Royale](https://www.epicgames.com/fortnite/en-US/buy-now/battle-royale) players on discord*
+*A discord bot for [Fortnite Battle Royale](https://www.epicgames.com/fortnite/en-US/buy-now/battle-royale) players*
-### What does this do?
-*It chooses a random location on battle royale map for players to land on*

 ### How to use this?
-*You can deploy this and run from your pc with all the requirements completed ofcourse*
+*You can deploy this and run from your pc.
+See "requirements" and "How to run?" sections for more details*

 ### Why did you create this?
-*so that there would be less fight between the players regarding where to go/land* 😉
+*So that there would be less fight between the players regarding where to go/land 😉.
+Just kidding, I created this because I like python and wanted to write a bot*

 ### How does it work?
 ![Bot in Action](https://i.imgur.com/HJEEjqB.png)